SAMOYED HEALTH

 Participation in VetGen's research is free and completely confidential.

-Contact VetGen Research Coordinator, Cheryl Hogue, at 1-800-483-8436 or healthydog@vetgen.com for more information or visit the VetGen website.
+Contact VetGen Research Coordinator, Cheryl Hogue, at 1-800-483-8436 or healthydog@vetgen.com for more information or visit the VetGen website research page.

 Inherited Cataracts - Optigen